Futebol

 sunny weather and temperatures in the teens.
 It really was a fine place with

-our excellent accommodation; Porto D’ Ēpoca II, for a siesta before awaking
+our excellent accommodation, Porto D’ D'Ēpoca II, for a siesta.

 around outside the north end of the impressive arena and up the slope by Almeda

-Shopping Mall, where souvenir and food and drink stalls were setting up.
-Drinks
+Shopping Mall, where souvenir and food, and drink stalls were setting up.

-were €1.50 for Super Bock or Sagres.
-We enjoyed a few halves before heading
+Drinks were €1.50 for Super Bock or Sagres.
+We enjoyed a few halves before heading over the road.
+I’d bought our

 tickets online for €20 each.
 The ladies in charge of the accommodation printed

-confusingly had different numbers to each entrance to the corresponding block
+confusingly had different numbers for each entrance to the corresponding block

 locals put us right.
-Not that we could complain with our excellent view.
+Not that we could complain about our excellent view.

 Estádio do